PipelineDeals/engineering_docs/job-tiers.md

  * Consistently improve delivered code from other team members through direct feedback or other learning events.

 ### Teamwork & Collaboration
- * mentor the junior and mid-level engineers, not just inside our 4 walls.
+ * Mentor the junior and mid-level engineers, not just inside our 4 walls.

 ### Team Process
  * Ability to accurately break down and task a large story.